-Estimating or predicting a baby's birth weight is difficult.
-A definitive diagnosis of fetal macrosomia can't be made until after the baby is born and weighed.
+Fetal macrosomia can't be diagnosed until after the baby is born and weighed.

-If you have risk factors for fetal macrosomia, your health care provider will likely use tests to monitor your baby's health and development, such as:
+However, if you have risk factors for fetal macrosomia, your health care provider will likely use tests to monitor your baby's health and development while you're pregnant, such as:

 Ultrasound.
 Toward the end of your third trimester, your health care provider or another member of your health care team might do an ultrasound to take measurements of parts of your baby's body, such as the head, abdomen and femur.
 Your health care provider will then plug these measurements into a formula to estimate your baby's weight.